Old Rock Schoolhouse

 In the 20th century, Atascosa County continued to thrive economically, primarily due to agriculture, particularly cotton and corn farming.
 Oil and gas exploration also became significant industries in the region.
 The growth of cities such as Pleasanton and Jourdanton brought increased infrastructure and amenities to the area.
 Today, Atascosa County is an important part of the South Texas economy, contributing to agriculture, oil and gas, and tourism.
 Its history and heritage are celebrated through various cultural events and historical landmarks.

-This timeline provides a concise overview of the key events in the history of Atascosa County, Texas.
+This timeline provides a condensed summary of the historical journey of Atascosa County, Texas.